Lingesh-S/xray-diagnosis-cnn/README.md

 ---

-## 🔍 Grad-CAM Visualizations *(Optional)*

-Grad-CAM is used to highlight regions in the image that influenced the model's prediction.

----

 ## 🌐 Streamlit Web App *(Optional)*

 Run the web app locally to upload your own X-ray images and get instant diagnosis: